happygream/happygream/README.md

 Mostly Python on the back end, vanilla JS on the front.
 Self-host most of my own infrastructure.
 Reachable at michalemccarthy@googlemail.com.

-Mostly Python on the back end, vanilla JS on the front.
-Self-host most of my own infrastructure.
-Reachable at michalemccarthy@googlemail.com.